edespino/cloudberry-site/docs/sql-stmts/drop-policy.md

 ## Compatibility

-`DROP POLICY` is a Cloudberry Database extension to the SQL standard.
+`DROP POLICY` is a Apache Cloudberry extension to the SQL standard.

 ## See also